Limits of Probability Measures with General Coefficients: Abstract

 \section{Abstract}

-With operators on formal series in $x_i$, $1\leq i\leq N$, which are symmetric in $N-1$ of the $x_i$, probability measures can be studied through Bessel generating functions.
-These operators are used with the Dunkl transform on the Bessel generating functions of a sequence of probability measures $\{\mu_N\}_{N\geq 1}$ to get a Law of Large Numbers as $N$, the number of variables, goes to infinity while $\beta$ is constant.
-Also, formal power series are used to express the results.
-However, we consider when the limits of partial derivatives involving any number of distinct $x_i$ of the logarithms of the Bessel generating functions at $0$ can be nonzero.
-Then, the free cumulant of $\{\mu_N\}_{N\geq 1}$ of order $k$ is a linear combination of the limits of the order $k$ partial derivatives.
+We study the convergence of probability measures in terms of moments by applying operators to their Bessel generating functions.
+We consider a general setting of applying operators such as the Dunkl operator to formal power series that are symmetric or symmetric in all but one variable.
+Afterwards, we apply the results from this setting by considering Bessel generating functions as the formal power series to obtain a Law of Large Numbers as $N$, the number of variables, increases to infinity and $N^c\beta$ converges to a constant, where $c\in (-\infty, 1)$.
+In contrast with previous results, we consider when the scaled partial derivatives of the logarithms of the Bessel generating functions evaluated at the origin can have nonzero $N\rightarrow\infty$ limit when any number of variables is involved.
+Then, the free cumulant of order $k$ is a linear combination of the limits of the order $k$ partial derivatives.